 Sports injury is a touchy area of the law relating to compensation.
 Often it can be difficult to prove whether or not the actions that lead to an injury are deliberately disproportionate or merely part of normal play.

 Some sport is just inherently dangerous – of that there can be no doubt.
-This week a leading sports journal has concluded that protective headgear worn by rugby players during matches does little to protect against brain and spinal injury, although it maybe protect against scalp lacerations and facial damage.
+A leading sports journal has concluded that protective headgear worn by rugby players during matches does little to protect against brain and spinal injury, although it maybe protect against scalp lacerations and facial damage.

-Dr Michael Cusimano has called for greater awareness of the implications of poor and undisciplined tackling on the sports field, telling Neurosurgery journal that “(Educational) strategies should be made available to all rugby players so that these athletes can spend more time playing on the field than recovering off of the field.”
+They have called for greater awareness of the implications of poor and undisciplined tackling on the sports field, saying that strategies should be made available to all rugby players so that these athletes can spend more time playing on the field than recovering off of the field.

 These injuries may be seen as part of normal play, but there is a point when a sports injury is more than part of play and at which the law could become involved – there is a difference between a bad tackle and a malicious one.
 Take also the example of motor racing – arguably the most dangerous of all – drivers get hurt all the time because they accept that what they are doing is dangerous.
 But if something happens due to negligence, then things are different.
 Or what if their car lets them down because of a faulty part, and they end up injured as a result.